Screen reader users can VISIT THE SITE MENU PAGE for full page list.

 5.8 The Chairman or the Executive Committee may conduct any day to day business of the IBGA which could not reasonably be left to the next meeting of the Board of Directors.

-5.9 At least one of the Executive Committee must be sight category B1 and one vision impaired.
+5.9 At least two of the Executive Committee must be blind and/or vision impaired.

-5.10 The Board of Directors shall consist of at least two (2) blind and two (2) vision impaired Directors.
+5.10 The Board of Directors shall consist of at least four (4) blind and/or vision impaired Directors.
 No more than one (1) fully sighted person shall be an elected Director at any time.

 5.11 No more than one (1) elected Director from one (1) National Member may serve on the Board of Directors at any time.
 Co-opted Directors can be drawn from any National Member or elsewhere.

 5.12 Any nominee for election as Director must be a member of the nominating National Member.
-Their name together with the name(s) of the nominated representative(s) to the Biennial Meeting and non constitutional propositions must be received by the Vice Chairman/Administration no less than forty-five (45) days prior to the date of the Biennial Meeting.
+Nominations must be received by the Vice-Chairman/Administration no less than forty-five (45) days prior to the date of the Biennial Meeting.

 5.13 The Board of Directors may fill Director vacancies and co-opt persons for specific purposes.